A voxel-level approach to brain age prediction: A method to assess regional brain aging: Results

 Overall, the proposed model outperformed the ablation experiment models on 50\% of the subsets, while consistently performing well across all subsets, unlike the 1-output and 2-output models which obtained significantly higher errors ($\sim$9 years) on at least 1 or more of the subsets.
-The proposed model consistently achieved an average MAE in the range of 5.9 to 7.4 years across all subsets of CC359, whereas other ablation experiment models (1-output and 2-output) exhibited greater fluctuations in the inter-dataset performance.
+The proposed model consistently achieved an average MAE in the range of 5.9 to 7.7 years across all subsets of CC359, whereas other ablation experiment models (1-output and 2-output) exhibited greater fluctuations in the inter-dataset performance.
 Evaluation on subsets acquired using different scanners, which in turn exhibit scanner-specific differences in the MR images, and at different magnetic field strengths reflects on the model's ability to be robust and generalizable across diverse datasets.

 \textbf{Contribution 3: Regional analysis of the brain aging process in a healthy versus diseased brain: } The proposed model was tested on healthy subjects from the Cam-CAN dataset, which was used for the regional analysis.
 For the evaluation of diseased subjects, subjects with AD from the ADNI dataset (n=20) and subjects with dementia from the OASIS3 dataset (n=28) were utilized.
-It is essential to note that the majority of the open-source MR images of subjects with neurological disorders (especially AD and dementia) corresponds to older age ranges, usually 55 years and above with the frequency of samples available increasing as one goes higher up.
-To mitigate any biased predictions, filtering was performed on both AD and dementia test sets for subjects with age $\leq$ 70 years for the regional analysis, leaving us with n=32 subjects for the analysis.
-This decision will be further justified in the discussion section.
+It is essential to note that the majority of the open-source MR images of subjects with neurological disorders (especially AD and dementia) correspond to older age ranges, usually 55 years and above with the frequency of samples available increasing as one goes higher up.
+To mitigate any biased predictions, filtering was performed on all test sets (healthy, AD, and, dementia) for subjects with age $\leq$ 70 years for the regional analysis, leaving us with \nw{n=40 healthy subjects} and n=32 subjects \nw{with either AD or dementia for the analysis.} This decision will be further justified in the discussion section.